Bethlehem, Pennsylvania: Parks and recreation

 Bethlehem owns 39 park sites, encompassing 568 acre.
 Among the city's parks are Buchannan Park, Elmwood Park, Illick's Mill Park, Johnston Park, Monocacy Park, Rockland Park, Rose Garden, Sand Island, Saucon Park, Sell Field, South Mountain Park, Triangle Park, West Side Park, and Yosko Park.

 Government

 The city government is composed of a mayor and a seven-person city council.
 Mayor J. William Reynolds was sworn in on January 3, 2022.
-Federally, Bethlehem is part of Pennsylvania's 7th congressional district, represented by Democrat Susan Wild.
+Federally, Bethlehem is part of Pennsylvania's 7th congressional district, represented by Republican Ryan Mackenzie.

+City Council

+Bethlehem has a seven-person city council with staggered elections.
+Four members are elected in the same election as a mayor, the other three members are elected in between elections.
+Since 1998 the city council has been uniformly filled by members of the Democratic Party.

+Following the 2021 municipal election, the current council composition is: